KolmogorovLab/Severus/README.md

 Somatic SVs in cancer are typically more complex compared to germline SVs.
 For example, breakage-fusion-bridge (BFB) amplifications are characterized by multiple foldback inversions and oscillating copy numbers.
 Current long-read SV algorithms were designed for relatively simple germline variation and do not automatically detect complex multi-break rearrangements in cancer.
-In addition, these approaches can only work with a single sample at a time.

-We designed Severus to solve the challenges of somatic SV detection.
-First, Severus takes advantage of phased long-read alignments; therefore, all somatic variants are attributed to a germline haplotype.
-Second, Severus takes advantage of VNTR annotations of the reference genome to represent SVs inside VNTRs in a uniform way, which facilitates better tumor/normal matching.
-Third, Severus automatically detects mismapped reads from the collapsed duplication regions, a significant source of false positive calls.
-Fourth, Severus builds a haplotype-specific breakpoint graph that is used to cluster multi-break rearrangements and represent the derived chromosomal structure.
+Severus is designed to provide a comprehensive view of somatic and germline SVs, and implements several algorithmic novelties.

-Severus works with `single`, `two (e.g., tumor/normal)`, and `multiple samples` (e.g., multi-site or time series).
+The algorithm has modes for `single`, `two (e.g., tumor/normal)`, and `multiple samples` (e.g., multi-site or time series).
-Each sample is provided as a phased bam alignment.
-Severus starts by preprocessing alignments inside VNTRs and masking reads with locally increased error rates, which typically correspond to mismapped reads from collapsed segmental duplications.
-Then, Severus extracts breakpoints from long reads with split alignments.
-Each breakpoint is defined by (i) coordinate, (ii) direction, and (iii) haplotype.
-Then, the breakpoint graph is constructed by connecting breakpoint nodes in compatible directions and haplotypes, which define genomic segments.

-Naturally, the resulting genomic segments may be overlapping, which corresponds to copy number increases.
-We then mask simple SV (standalone insertions and deletions) and perform graph clustering that reveals multi-break rearrangements.
+**Haplotype-specific SVs**.
+A key advantage of long-read sequencing is the ability to phase variants into longer haplotypes, without the need of any additional data.
+Both germline and somatic variants can be phased, however somatic variants must still be attributed to a single germline haplotype of origin.
+If the normal sample is available, we perform SNP calling and phasing of the normal sample alignment, and then haplotag both normal and tumor alignments.
+In the absence of a normal sample, phasing of tumor alignment data can be performed instead.

+**Mismapped repeats filtering**.
+Mismapped reads from wrong repeat copies may artificially inflate (or deplete) the coverage of the region, and these reads may contain SV signatures, resulting in false-positive calls.
+It is one of the major sources of false positive somatic SV calls, as mismapped read alignment is often unstable and may vary between tumor and normal samples.
+Since the copies of evolutionary divergent repeats are not identical, a common signature of mismapped repeats is an increased sequence divergence.
+Severus filters out mismaped repetitive reads with an increased subtitution rates.

+**VNTR synchronization**.
+Variation inside variable number tandem repeats (VNTRs) is another major source of error in SV analysis.
+This is because the alignment inside the VNTR regions is often ambiguous.
+Since reads contain errors at random positions, this may affect the scores of the near-optimal alignments in different ways.
+For each read, Severus transforms the SV signatures inside annotated VNTR regions into a uniform coordinate system.

+**Breakpoint graph**.
+Each SV signature (extracted from an individual read) connects two non-adjacent breakpoints of the reference genome.
+We will denote these regions as `start_pos` and `end_pos`.
+Each breakpoint has a direction, either `left` or `right`.
+Thus, an SV signature is defined by a pair of breakpoints:
+`(start_pos, start_dir):(end_pos, end_dir)`.
+For example, a deletion at position `P` of size `L` corresponds to: `(P, left):(P + L, right)`.

+Given a set of SV signatures, they are clustered based on their start and end breakpoints.
+For each accepted cluster that passes several quality thresholds, we create two nodes on the breakpoint graph (for start and end breakpoints), and connect the nodes with an `adjacency` edge.
+We then add `genomic` edges that corrspond to target genome segments using long reads that span multiple consecutive SVs.
+Genomic edges are also formed for distant breakpoints that are not connected by long reads, but are in the same (germline) phase and consistent direction.

+As a result, the connected components of the constructed breakpoint graph naturally represent clusters of SVs, for example chains of deletions or translocations.
+To capture more complex and potentially overlapping SVs - such as chromoplexy or breakage-fusion-bridge - we perform additional clustering specific to complex SV types.

 ## Benchmarking Severus and other SV callers

 ### Germline benchmarking results using HG002

 We compared performance of Severus, [sniffles2](https://github.com/fritzsedlazeck/Sniffles) and [cuteSV](https://github.com/tjiangHIT/cuteSV) in [HG002 GIAB SV benchmark set](https://www.nature.com/articles/s41587-020-0538-8).
+Comparison was perfromed using `truvari`.

 |SV Caller| TP | FP | FN | Recall | F1 score |
 |---------|----|----|----|--------|----------|